collapsed-stacks/startups/questions/5280/how-much-should-i-pay-my-start-up-mentor-and-how-much-equity-should-i-give.md

 - posted by: [Malekai](https://stackexchange.com/users/5820495/malekai) on 2015-05-15
 - score: 0

-<p>Personally I'd say it depends on your situation.
+Personally I'd say it depends on your situation.
 Firstly, does your business have the money to give away at the moment? paying someone in equity is a long term commitment whereas just giving them some cash is nice and simple.
 In my experience a mentor who is demanding they be paid isn't really a mentor but a management consultant.
 This however may suit your situation!
-Getting some extra experience in is never a bad thing.</p>
+Getting some extra experience in is never a bad thing.

-<p>If you are <strong>hiring</strong> a mentor then you should pay them a salary, and not necessarily any equity.
-The salary should be based on the value you feel they add to your business, rather than what you think you can get away with paying them. </p>
+If you are **hiring** a mentor then you should pay them a salary, and not necessarily any equity.
+The salary should be based on the value you feel they add to your business, rather than what you think you can get away with paying them.

-<p>If this mentor is not actually being employed by the business, then you can just arrange a payment however you like.
-Personally I'd say a small share in the equity of your company, but that depends on the actual value (50% of a tiny company vs 1% of a huge one).</p>
+If this mentor is not actually being employed by the business, then you can just arrange a payment however you like.
+Personally I'd say a small share in the equity of your company, but that depends on the actual value (50% of a tiny company vs 1% of a huge one).

-<p>If the mentor is brought on to achieve a specific goal (like a consultant) then it may be worth negotiating a single payment once their goal has been met, but again, bare in mind that the actual figure should be based on how much value their contribution adds to the business.
-What is their expertise worth to you, rather than what can we talk them down to.</p>
+If the mentor is brought on to achieve a specific goal (like a consultant) then it may be worth negotiating a single payment once their goal has been met, but again, bare in mind that the actual figure should be based on how much value their contribution adds to the business.
+What is their expertise worth to you, rather than what can we talk them down to.

-<p>The bottom line is don't pay someone more than they will add to your business, but make sure that you pay them fairly for the amount they add (not 100%, you of course need your take).</p>
+The bottom line is don't pay someone more than they will add to your business, but make sure that you pay them fairly for the amount they add (not 100%, you of course need your take).

-<p>Hope this helps.</p>
+Hope this helps.

 ## Answer 8524